Astrophysical Dynamo Project at Nordita

 developments with other users.

-2 Oct 2014: KAW Grant "Bottlenecks for particle growth in turbulent aerosols" to Bernhard Mehlig et al.
+2 Oct 2014: KAW Grant "Bottlenecks for particle growth in turbulence" to B. Mehlig et al.

 19 May 2014: Sarah Jabbari defended successfully her licentiate thesis.